 It’s in your hands to reduce emissions from residential burning:

 - Improve: Buy only stoves and boilers with fewer emissions.

-- Shift: Renewables such as solar heat and geothermal energy, including efficient heat pumps, are recommended.
+Shift: Renewable sources such as solar heat and geothermal or ambien heat, including efficient heat pumps, are recommended.
 Renewable or biomass based district heating from combined heat and power plants can also be an eco-friendly solution.
 In urban regions, surplus heat from industry may be used for heat supply.

 What else needs to be considered?

-- Proper dimensioning and exhaust cleaning technology: If a new stove is to be purchased, proper dimensioning and a smart integration in an overall heating concept is strongly required (e.g. buffer storage for excess heat).
-In addition, exhaust cleaning technology (particle separator, catalytic converter) is very useful to reduce emissions.
-Further development efforts have to be taken to improve these technologies.
-Especially for smaller appliances, there aren’t many exhaust cleaning solutions and those offered in the market still need to become better.
+- Proper dimensioning: If a new stove is to be purchased, proper dimensioning and a smart integration in an overall heating concept is strongly required (e.g. buffer storage for excess heat).

 - Optimal firing: In contrast to automated (pellet) appliances, emission from firewood stoves considerably depend on user behavior and quality of the firewood used.
 Therefore, the optimal fuel, the right method to ignite and to pile the fire up as well as regular maintenance of a stove is a ‚must‘.
 Read more...